See if you can find an answer to your question about pre-departure in the frequently asked questions (FAQs) below.

 You should receive information about enrolment briefings and Orientation Week together with your Letter of Offer from us.

-You may also like to download a copy of the latest orientation program from our orientation website page.
+You may also like to download a copy of the latest orientation program from our Orientation website.

 Yes, the Learning Centre provides the following free online and academic workshops throughout the year for undergraduate and postgraduate Curtin students: